SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 pages in the references.
 Docker team provide a good overview and lot of details about this important topic.

-From now, to start our containers, we need to add the following argument to the `docker run` command
+From now on, to start our containers, we need to add the following argument to the `docker run` command

 ```bash
 --network heig
 ```

-So to start the `ha` container the command become:
+So to start the `ha` container the command becomes:

 ```bash
 docker run -d -p 80:80 -p 1936:1936 -p 9999:9999 --network heig --link s1 --link s2 --name ha softengheigvd/ha